The Entrepreneur Series: Modeling and Acting

 How long have you been doing it?

-I’ve been doing entertainment all together for 12 years.
+I’ve been doing entertainment altogether for 12 years.

 What has been your favorite role or shoot?

-My favorite role thus far has been my role on TV One’s “For My Man”.
+My favorite role thus far has been on TV One’s “For My Man.”
 “For My Man” is a reenactment crime show of actual crimes that have occurred with real people.
 I had the opportunity of playing the lead role in that particular episode.
 This was my first national television appearance, so that’s why it’s my favorite role thus far.

 My favorite shoot to date would be my Kontrol Magazine shoot with model, host, and actress Toccata Jones.
 This is my favorite shoot because it was very unexpected.
-I received a random email from the good people over at Kontrol Magazine asking if I would be interested in the feature, and the rest was history.
-This particular magazine surfaced all over and allowed me the opportunity to expand my modeling career drastically because it was so early on in my modeling career.
+I received a random email from the good people at Kontrol Magazine asking if I would be interested in the feature, and the rest was history.
+This particular magazine surfaced and allowed me to expand my modeling career drastically because it was so early on in my modeling career.

 How do you find opportunities?

 The majority of my gigs come from previous networking that I’ve done.
-I’ve built relationships with people to the point where they will reach out to me now without me having to reach out first.
-Social media also plays a major part with me booking gigs because it’s a way for me to promote myself as well as to reach out to certain people in certain positions who cast for certain things.
+I’ve built relationships with people to the point where they will reach out to me now without having to reach out first.
+Social media also plays a major part with me booking gigs because it’s a way for me to promote myself and reach out to certain people in certain positions who cast for certain things.

 Describe an audition process.

 An audition process is a process that calls for a lot of preparation.
 In most cases, you or your agent will submit you to a project.
-If there’s any interest you will receive a script to read from the casting director, and you tape your audition, Next, you send it in, and hopefully, you will receive a call back to come in for an in-person audition which will put you in the position to book the gig.
-After you audition it’s all about waiting on the call that all actors want saying that you landed the role.
+If there’s any interest, you will receive a script to read from the casting director, and you tape your audition.
+Next, you send it in, and you will receive a call back to come in for an in-person audition which will put you in the position to book the gig.
+After you audition, it’s all about waiting on the call that all actors want, saying you landed the role.

-How has your industry been effected because of COVID?
+How has your industry been affected because of COVID?

-My industry has definitely been affected by COVID.
-All production shut down beside a few music video productions.
-Things are slowly trying to get back on track now, but several major productions are still at a halt.
+My industry has been affected by COVID.
+All production shut down, besides a few music video productions.
+Things are slowly trying to get back on track, but several major shows are still at a halt.

 Do you have any tips for anyone wanting to get into the industry?

-The tips that I have for anyone looking to get into the industry is to first off know that there are no shortcuts.
-Secondly, do research on anything that you do as well as anyone that you deal with.
-There’s a lot that comes with this industry and a lot of false perceptions of the business as well as people in it.
+The tip I have for anyone looking to get into the industry is to know that there are no shortcuts.
+Secondly, research anything that you do, as well as anyone that you deal with.
+There’s a lot that comes with this industry and many false perceptions of the business and people in it.
 Lastly, I advise anyone wanting to do this to study the craft and network like crazy.

 Get your domain for as low as $0.99 here.